maelfabien/maelfabien.github.io/_pages/lacblanc.md

 <br>

 You will start by parking in Argentières, near Chamonix.
-A few meters futrher, the walk begins and you quickly start to elevate.
+A few meters further, the walk begins and you quickly start to elevate.

 <div class="fotorama">
   <img src="https://drive.google.com/uc?id=1bvXsMzgQZYS980ozn2aLokiuHz5PXOqc">